Platform

 Ineligible Costs and Activities

-• Travel and accommodation expenses for an external expert (excluded from eligible professional fees).
+• Travel and accommodation costs for the external expert.

 Eligible geographic areas